Collections development policies describe:

-We have developed this modular guide to help inform and improve current practice.
-Each of the three separate sections can be read independently but together they explain the theory and practice of collections development:
+We have developed this three-part guide to help inform and improve current practice.
+Each of the separate sections can be read independently but together they explain the theory and practice of collections development:

 - Understanding Collections provides a theoretical framework for understanding why collections development is important with examples of different approaches and methodologies.